jen-h-lu/framingham-chd-risk-modeling/README.md

 While more complex machine learning algorithms may achieve modest gains in predictive accuracy, logistic regression provides transparent parameter estimates that can be interpreted directly as odds ratios, supporting explainable clinical decision-making.

 Cross-validated LASSO further improves interpretability by removing less informative predictors while maintaining essentially identical predictive performance.

 ---

+## Clinical Interpretation

+The model identifies age, systolic blood pressure, and smoking behavior as the strongest predictors of 10-year CHD risk.
+These findings align with established cardiovascular epidemiology, supporting the external validity of the model.

+Importantly, LASSO regularization improves interpretability by removing weak predictors while maintaining equivalent predictive performance.

+---